 is primarily the cost of hiring a contractor, including materials, labor, general conditions and the contractor’s overhead and profit.
 Most often we think of this as including key building elements, such as:

-Structure (steel or timber)
+Excavation, Foundations and Structure (steel, concrete or timber)

 HVAC, Plumbing & Electrical scope